rrooggiieerr/homeassistant-xyscreens/README.md

 This integration follows the Cover Entity where open means raising the screen and close lowering the screen, like how roller blinds, garage doors and curtains work.
 For a projector screen this is counter intuitive.
 You can chose to invert this behaviour when adding your screen or lift to Home Assistant.
-The dahsboard will then show the screen controls inverted, arrow up will lower the screen while arrow down will raise the screen.
+The dashboard will then show the screen controls inverted, arrow up will lower the screen while arrow down will raise the screen.
 However the voice commands Open and Close will then work as expected.